Ibn Baz: Career

 In 1981 he was awarded the King Faisal International Prize for Service to Islam.
-He was the only Grand Mufti of Saudi Arabia not to come from the Al ash-Sheikh family.
+Prior to the appointment of Salih al-Fawzan, he was the only Grand Mufti of Saudi Arabia not to come from the Al ash-Sheikh family.

-Ibn Bāz wrote more than sixty works over the course of his career on subjects including the Hadith, Tafsir, Islamic inheritance jurisprudence, Tawheed, Fiqh, Salat, Zakat, Dawah, Hajj and Umrah.
+Ibn Baz wrote more than sixty works over the course of his career on subjects including the hadith, tafsir, Islamic inheritance jurisprudence, Tawheed, fiqh, salat, zakat, dawah, Hajj and Umrah.

 He also authored a criticism of the concept of nationhood.

 Activism

-Ibn Bāz had undertaken a number of charitable and similar activities such as:
+Ibn Baz had undertaken a number of charitable and similar activities such as: